The following summarises the World Fintech Report 2017, published by Capgemini in Q2, 2017.

 4. Inculcating innovation requires methodical approach

-Based on the analysis done by Capgemini on the Fintech industry, they proposed the below approach in hoping to inculcate innovation.
+Based on the World Fintech report done by Capgemini on the Fintech industry, they proposed the below approach in hoping to inculcate innovation.

 Spreading innovation step by step

 Traditional firms have the resources and capacity to innovate greatly, beating Fintechs at their own game.
 On the other hand, Fintechs may possibly continue to grow, perhaps even acquiring traditional firms.
-Capgermini believes that overcoming the financial industry’s resistance to innovation is not easy but achievable with 4 steps.
+The World Fintech report states that overcoming the financial industry’s resistance to innovation is not easy but achievable with 4 steps.

 After completing the discovery phase, institutions need to devise a master plan for spreading innovation, considering its internal strengths and weaknesses.
-The primary step is to identify a talented leader who has both vision and experience, as well as a strong technology background to execute the plan.
+The World Fintech report states that the primary step is to identify a talented leader who has both vision and experience.
+Having a strong technology background to execute the plan is crucial as well.
 All the teams involved must have a common vision and have awareness of the bigger picture.
 Formal processes for iterative development and rigorous testing are required to facilitate elimination of unwanted surprises and ensure customer acceptance.

-The key to successful deployment of innovation with speed and scale is to acquire support from all levels of management and create a culture of innovation effectively.
+The World Fintech report suggests that the key to successful deployment of innovation with speed and scale is to acquire support from all levels of management and create a culture of innovation effectively.
 They must be able to comprehend the benefits that can accrue to them.
 Employees have to understand the reasons behind the possibility of changes to their job descriptions.
 Once the communications tasks are completed, firms can either roll out their solution in phases or introduce it to all customers at once, only if they are confident of the customer’s support and scalability of the solution.

 After deploying the solution, firms need to make a concerted effort to maintain pace and energy of the start-up culture.
 This includes sharpening the innovation skills in an embracing-failure environment, and formulating incentives to recognize and reward good ideas.
-Firms must regularly assess customer responses and expectations for further innovation and development.
+The World Fintech report suggests that firms must regularly assess customer responses and expectations for further innovation and development.

 5. Culture Change Begins at the Top

 Having a methodology for building and sustain innovation is insufficient.
-The most important success factor is gaining the support of the top management, as shown below:
+The most important success factor is gaining the support of the top management, as shown below from the World Fintech report:

 Aside from Fintech disrupting the financial services industry, BigTech firms, such as social media, e-commerce and telecommunications companies, represent a potentially even bigger disruptive force in financial services.
-These firms possess super data processing capabilities and none of the challenges Fintechs possess in winning over customer trust.
+These firms, according to the World Fintech report, possess super data processing capabilities and none of the challenges Fintechs possess in winning over customer trust.
 They can also provide front-end customer services.
 As a banking executive agreed, “They are only a charter application away from game over”.

 Another disruptive force is the blockchain technology which eliminates the need for intermediaries for transactions.
 Banking on identity, an innovative concept, eliminates the need for currencies by allowing users to define what is valuable to them, create it, and hold it in their phones.
-This way, customers are custodians of their own data, eliminating the issue of having to design the perfect data model.
+This way, based on the World Fintech report, customers are custodians of their own data, eliminating the issue of having to design the perfect data model.

 Capgemini, LinkedIn, Efma.
 (2017).
 World FinTech Report 2017, link